chsclarke/NodeJs-Endpoint-Example/README.md

 >> Initializing Webserver on port: 8080
 >> Retrieiving data @ ID: 1
 ```

+a successful hit to the endpoint will return `75`, a mock temp.

 ### Creating Docker Image from Dockerfile

 Because the source code is finished and the docker file is complete, you only need to build the image using the docker CLI.